L-Lamont/ml-dist/pytorch/README.md

 # PyTorch
 This details the process of distributing pytorch to multiple servers on a slurm managed cluster.
 It also assumes a module system is availble for loading some software required in installation.
+Please note that this distributes a mnist example so performance scaling can not be judged as the overhead of training is much higher than the compute required for training.

 ## Installation
 ### Apptainer
 Pull the pytorch container from dockerhub and place it somewhere that will be visible to your jobscript.
-By default apptainer uses a cache directory which is placed in your home directory, some sites have limits to the size of your home directories so updating the APPTAINER_CACHEDIR environment variable so the limit is not increased is useful.
+By default apptainer uses a cache directory which is placed in your home directory, some sites have limits to the size of your home directories so updating the APPTAINER_CACHEDIR environment variable to a path not in your home directory can prevent some issues caused by your home directory filling up.
 The following 2 commands should be all that is necessary to pull the container and update your cache location.

 ```
 APPTAINER_CACHEDIR="/not/my/home/directory"